TechHutTV/homelab/monitoring/README.md

 # Server Monitoring Stack
 Docker compose featuring Grafana, Prometheus, Influxdb2, and Telegraf.
-Tested and working with the lastest version of Docker compose.
-This repository is a companion to the offical guide on our website.
+Tested and working with the latest version of Docker compose.
+This repository is a companion to the official guide on our website.
 That is currently a work in progress.
-This is designed to be envolving repo as I add services and figure out better way to do this.
+This is designed to be an evolving repo as I add services and figure out better ways to do this.

 **Note:** This is not a secure way to do this.
-ONLY use this in closed off, private testing enviorments.
+ONLY use this in closed off, private testing environments.
 Eventually, we will add steps for SSL and other security features.

 **System Specific Guides and Files:** [Unraid](https://github.com/TechHutTV/homelab/tree/main/monitoring/unraid) | Proxmox (wip)